Log in to Employer Direct to make contributions

-You can feel confident that our claims processing times are ranked as industry leading.
+You can feel confident that our insurer's claims processing times are ranked as industry leading.
 QSuper members experience the fastest average income protection claim times for cover provided through super.3

 If your employee needs to make an insurance claim, we'll be right by you, working towards the best outcome for all involved.